 Suspect in Georgia nursing student's murder is accused of "disfiguring her skull," court documents say

-Atlanta — The suspect in the killing of a nursing student on the University of Georgia campus used an object as a weapon in the crime and is also accused of "disfiguring her skull," according to newly filed arrest affidavits.
+Atlanta — The suspect in the killing of a nursing student on the University of Georgia campus used an object as a weapon in the crime that caused blunt force trauma and is accused of "disfiguring her skull," according to newly filed arrest affidavits.

 Jose Ibarra, who faces multiple murder and assault charges, is also accused of dragging 22-year-old Laken Riley to a secluded area on Thursday, according to one of the affidavits obtained by CBS News.
 The allegation that he dragged Riley's body was filed to support the charge of concealing the death of another person.